Wednesday, 27 November 2024

 (5) a complete review of the systems, processes, and resources used for the VCE examinations, given the evidence of a pattern of systemic failure over at least three years.

-As I said, this latest debacle is adding to the litany of systemic problems and failures overseen by Labor, overseen by Jacinta Allan and her Labor government, whether that is the corruption that is permeating through our state, through a whole range of organisations, like the Big Build – we know what is going on, it is rotten to the core; the crippling government debt that is saddling these students that we are talking about today and future generations of young people and their families with an insurmountable debt to pay off; or the health crisis, the crime crisis or the housing crisis.
+As I said, this latest debacle is adding to the litany of systemic problems and failures overseen by Jacinta Allan and her Labor government, whether that is the corruption that is permeating through our state, through a whole range of organisations, like the Big Build – we know what is going on, it is rotten to the core; the crippling government debt that is saddling these students that we are talking about today and future generations of young people and their families with an insurmountable debt to pay off; or the health crisis, the crime crisis or the housing crisis.
 Well, now we have seen how extensive the crisis in education is.

-This is an issue that goes to the heart, as the motion states, of the integrity of the VCE examination process, the adequacy of the VCAA’s response; the review of the role and accountability of those that are working in the VCAA for the systemic errors; and the review of the systems, processes and resources, given there have been systemic failures over the last three years.
+This is an issue that goes to the heart, as the motion states, of the integrity of the VCE examination process; the adequacy of the VCAA’s response; the review of the role and accountability of those that are working in the VCAA for the systemic errors; and the review of the systems, processes and resources, given there have been systemic failures over the last three years.
 That is the point that the motion – the heart of the motion – goes to.
 What we have got is just more cover-ups by Labor, who refuse to acknowledge the extent of this very serious problem.

 After three years of critical failures by the VCAA during the VCE examination period, a truly independent, thorough and credible investigation is required.
 Only last year it was said: